Trauma and

 Offline

-Inhibited by the stress response.
-Rational appraisal, meaning-making, and narrative coherence are all temporarily unavailable.
+Inhibited by the acute stress response.
+Rational appraisal, meaning-making, and narrative coherence are temporarily unavailable, preventing the experience from being contextualised as it occurs.

 Fragmented encoding

 Sensory and emotional fragments stored without contextual integration.
-A memory that cannot be located in the past because it was never properly dated.
+A memory that cannot be experienced as past because it was never properly dated at the moment of encoding.

 How traumatic memories reappear

 Traumatic memories do not return through the normal voluntary recall process.
 They are typically triggered involuntarily, by stimuli that resemble some aspect of the original experience.
-The three most common forms of traumatic memory intrusion are as follows.
+The sensory bridge between present and past bypasses rational thought entirely, which is why triggers can feel so sudden, so disproportionate, and so resistant to logic.
+There are four main forms this takes.

 Reliving, not remembering